 Asbestos Lung Cancer

-Exposure to asbestos has been linked to a greater likelihood of developing lung cancer, and U.S. veterans that served between the 1930s and 1980s may be at risk.
-The U.S. military used asbestos for decades, as asbestos corporations concealed its risk.
-Veterans with asbestos-related lung cancer may qualify for military benefits and other forms of compensation.
+U.S. veterans who served between the 1930s and early 1980s have a high risk of asbestos lung cancer.
+The U.S. military used asbestos for decades as makers of asbestos products hid the dangers.
+Veterans with asbestos-related lung cancer may qualify for military benefits and other compensation.

-Lung cancer is the second most common type of cancer, according to the American Cancer Society (ACS).
+Lung cancer is the second most common type of cancer, according to the American Cancer Society.
 While it has many possible causes (notably smoking cigarettes), thousands of people develop lung cancer every year because of asbestos exposure.

 U.S. Veterans and Risks of Asbestos Exposure Video Thumbnail